 Allowing the development of accessory dwelling units, or ADUs, in single-family homes is becoming an increasingly popular technique for creating low- and moderate-income housing for both homeowners and renters.
 Homeowners benefit from the additional rental income that they can use to pay part of their mortgage payment or to help with the upkeep on their homes.
 Renters benefit from the availability of moderately priced rental housing in single-family neighborhoods.
 The community benefits from the addition of affordable housing for little or no public expense.

-With offices in Tacoma, Spokane, Vancouver, Tri-Cities, and Salem, True Built Home has been successfully helping families create their dream homes across the state of Washington and in parts of Idaho and Oregon since 2007.
+With offices in Tacoma, Arlington, Spokane, Vancouver, Tri-Cities, and Salem, True Built Home has been successfully helping families create their dream homes across the state of Washington and in parts of Idaho and Oregon since 2007.
 As a home builder with years of experience, we have developed an easy, step-by-step process for you to find and create the home you’ve always wanted at an affordable and reasonable price.
 Our specialty is in pre-designed efficiently built homes as an alternative to either manufactured or modular homes.
 We are built 100% on your site.
 Additionally, we have taken the time to equip our web site with lots of helpful information and tools you can use to carefully plan and begin to understand the process of new home construction.

 If you’re thinking about moving into your dream home or have any questions, please give us a call.
 Our friendly staff of experienced home builders is ready to help you.
 Contact us for a free consultation today!
 If you are unsure if we service your area, please check out our following service pages for more details.